zbrogz/MACAttack/README.md

 Limitations:
 - The message must be a multiple of 8 bits (easy with text files)
 - The original mac must be generated from SHA-1 with the message appended to the key (key first).
+H(K || m)
+- The key size must be known
 - The new message will have padding inside (0x1000...), although this is usually not rendered by text viewers.

 ### Example